react-navigation/react-navigation.github.io/versioned_docs/version-7.x/typescript.md

 :::note

-The type containing the mappings must be a type alias (e.g. `type RootStackParamList = { ... }`).
+The type containing the mapping must be a type alias (e.g. `type RootStackParamList = { ... }`).
 It cannot be an interface (e.g. `interface RootStackParamList { ... }`).
 It also shouldn't extend `ParamListBase` (e.g. `interface RootStackParamList extends ParamListBase { ... }`).
-Doing so will result in incorrect type checking where it allows you to pass incorrect route names.
+Doing so will result in incorrect type checking which allows you to pass incorrect route names.

 :::

 ### Type checking screens

-To type check our screens, we need to annotate the `navigation` and the `route` props received by a screen.
+To typecheck our screens, we need to annotate the `navigation` and the `route` props received by a screen.
 The navigator packages in React Navigation export generic types to define types for both the `navigation` and `route` props from the corresponding navigator.

 For example, you can use `NativeStackScreenProps` for the Native Stack Navigator.